 The Apostles’ Creed is a comprehensive “syllabus” for getting hold of basic Christian doctrine and Michael Bird’s What Christians Ought to Believe: An Introduction to Christian Doctrine Through the Apostles’ Creed provides a solid grounding in this oldest statement on Christian belief.
 As in Part 1 this post offers brief comments on and some highlights from the final 7 chapters.

 Chapters 8-9 deal with the core of the Creed – “He suffered under Pontius Pilate, was crucified, died, and was buried” – and rightly belongs at the core of the book.
 All chapters before and after point to these two chapters and all of Christendom points to the cross of Christ.
-All, without exception!
 The crux of Christian belief is Christ’s death and these chapters are the longest and most detailed.